luci/recipes-py/README.recipes.md

 Args:
   artifacts (dict): a collection of artifacts to create.
 Each key is an
-    artifact id, with the corresponding value being a dict containing:
+    artifact ID, with the corresponding value being a dict containing:
       'content_type' (optional)
       one of 'contents' (binary string) or 'gcs_uri' (str) parent_inv (str): the name of the invocation to create the artifacts